 Apply for an electricity or gas licence

-If you are considering applying for an electricity or gas licence, read the relevant guidance documentation as a first step.
+If you are considering applying for an electricity or gas licence, read our Guideline: Applications for electricity and gas industry licences as a first step.

 Some key things to consider before you start:

 - Ensure you understand the Victorian licensing framework and the regulatory obligations relevant to the activity you are proposing to undertake.

 - Identify all parties involved with your proposed activity, and ensure that everyone who will be engaging in a relevant activity is applying for a licence.

 - Make sure you are ready to submit your application.
 You must be able to provide all information and documents specified in our application forms to demonstrate you are technically capable, financially viable and fit and proper to hold a licence.